HydraMeshnet/developer-portal/glossary.md

 > This feels very rough currently.
 We need to define rules of rights management[name=Amon Engemann]

 TODO define matching against KeyId instead of public key.
+> mudlee: a diagram would be good, how this lookup works.
+Maybe this todo is exactly about this

 ## DID Document